On Top of Pasketti: Children’s Speech Recognition Challenge - Phonetic Track

 Data Attribution

 Participants must provide appropriate attribution in any publication, presentation, or public description of work developed using the competition data.
-A comprehensive list of required citations will be provided after the competition submission deadline.

 Competition and platform: